CJTS15/python_snake_v2/README.md

-# 🐍 Python Snack V2
+# 🐍 Python Snake V2

 A modern, cartoonish twist on the classic Snake game built with Python and Pygame.
 This isn't your Nokia 3310 snake—it features smooth interpolated movement, wavy body animations, progressive difficulty, and a chaotic bomb mechanic!